Citrus notes in fragrances

 When I did a straw poll among my enews subscribers on the topic of citrus note loves and hates, most said they like them but so long as ‘not too harsh or lemony’.
 The household cleaner effect coming into play here.
 Some pointed to particular pet peeves about citrus saying they hate lime or sherbert lemon notes.

 Others singled out neroli, which is derived from the flower of the bitter orange tree.
 Pure, unadulterated neroli of superior grade is vastly expensive.
 This is probably why some respondents said that while happy to spritz neroli, they sometimes found it too harsh; the cheaper grade oils can be.
 Almost all were happy with bergamot, which itself is a nice compromise citrus mid way between lemon and petitgrain.
-It has to be the most commonly used citrus notes, which is why I’ve called this read ‘Beyond Bergamot’.
+It has to be the most commonly used citrus notes, which is why I would subtitle this read ‘Beyond Bergamot’.

 In this post, I’ve taken 5 fragrance families that deploy citrus, but don’t always make it the star accord.
 As you will see, citrus is ever present in so many fragrance genres even if the perfumes veer in other directions.
 So, we’re looking for citrus used in: